Bristol-Myers posts strong second quarter earnings as Eliquis, Orencia surprise

-NEW YORK, July 25 (Reuters) - Bristol-Myers Squibb, which is set to buy biotechnology company Celgene Corp soon for $74 billion, posted better-than-expected second-quarter earnings on Thursday on strong sales from its blood thinner Eliquis and rheumatoid arthritis treatment Orencia.
+NEW YORK (Reuters) - Bristol-Myers Squibb (BMY.N), which is set to buy biotechnology company Celgene Corp (CELG.O) soon for $74 billion, posted better-than-expected second-quarter earnings on Thursday on strong sales from its blood thinner Eliquis and rheumatoid arthritis treatment Orencia.

+Bristol shares rose 3.8% to $44.88 in morning trading on the New York Stock Exchange.

 Bristol-Myers said it earned $1.43 billion in the quarter, or 87 cents a share, compared with $373 million, or 23 cents a share, a year earlier.